 UIKit default vs. Discord example

-It’s important to understand what UIKit features you would like to include for users to have access to, what components you do not need, and the visual theme you are looking to implement.
-After you know what’s necessary for your desired application and have a layout to reference to, you can find the specific UIKit components that provide you with each feature.
+It’s important to understand which UIKit features you would like to include for users to have access to, the components you do not need, and the visual theme you are looking to implement.
+After you know what’s necessary for your desired application and have a layout to reference, you can find the specific UIKit components that provide you with each feature.

 For this Discord example, there will be a Channels List with both Group Channels and Open Channels.
 Depending on the type of channel being clicked on, the conversation window will render the Open Channel or Group Channel view.
 Since these are two separate components that have distinct default formats, we have to take different approaches depending on the component we are working with in order to produce the same output.

-First you want to create a new application in your Sendbird dashboard.
-Within that application, create a user, an open channel and a group channel.
-On the left hand sidebar, in the ‘Overview’ tab you can find the application ID.
-Below ‘Overview’, go into the ‘Users’ tab to create your user and access their information which includes the user’s ID, nickname and access token.
+First, create a new application in your Sendbird dashboard.
+Within that application, create a user, an open channel, and a group channel.
+On the left-hand sidebar, in the ‘Overview’ tab you can find the application ID.
+Below ‘Overview’, go into the ‘Users’ tab to create your user and access their information which includes the user’s ID, nickname, and access token.
 These are all key variables you will need to include in your application later on in order to make it run.
 Learn more about these initial steps on how to send your first message.

 Open your application and install the Sendbird-UIKit with ‘npm install sendbird-uikit –save’.
 Upon installing the UIKit, create a .env file where you will export your application ID, user ID, user’s nickname, and user’s access token provided from the application you created in your dashboard.
 These variable names must start with “REACT_APP” (e.g. REACT_APP_APP_ID).
 The application ID, user ID, nickname, and access token will then be imported into your App.js file.